Holonomy algebras of Einstein pseudo-Riemannian manifolds: Pseudo-Riemannian manifolds of index 2

-{\bf Proof.} Suppose that the maximal dimension of a totally isotropic subspace preserved by $\g\subset\so(2,n+2)$ is one, then from Theorem \ref{th gener} it follows that $\g$ is the first algebra from the statement of the theorem.
+{\bf 1.
+Algebraic classification.} Suppose that the maximal dimension of a totally isotropic subspace preserved by $\g\subset\so(2,n+2)$ is one, then from Theorem \ref{th gener} it follows that $\g$ is the first algebra from the statement of the theorem.

-In other cases $\g$ preserves a totally isotropic subspace of dimension 2.
+In other cases, $\g$ preserves a totally isotropic subspace of dimension 2.
 Suppose that $\f\subset\gl(2,\Real)$ is irreducible.
 Then either $\f=\gl(2,\Real)$, or $\g=\gl(1,\Co)$.

 Suppose that $\g=\gl(1,\Co)$.
-By Theorem \ref{th gener}, $\N=\oplus_{\alpha=1}^t$, and each $\N_\alpha\subset\Real^2\otimes L_\alpha$ is a non-trivial $\gl(1,\Co)\oplus\h_\alpha$-submodule.
+By Theorem \ref{th gener}, $\N=\oplus_{\alpha=1}^t\N_\alpha$, and each $\N_\alpha\subset\Real^2\otimes L_\alpha$ is a non-trivial $\gl(1,\Co)\oplus\h_\alpha$-submodule.
 The space $\Real^2\otimes L_\alpha$ can be considered as the complexification $\Co\otimes L_\alpha$ of $L_\alpha$.
 This $\gl(1,\Co)\oplus\h_\alpha=\Co\oplus\h_\alpha$-module is irreducible if and only if the complexified representation $\Co\otimes\h_\alpha\subset\gl(\Co\otimes L_\alpha)$ is irreducible.
 This is equivalent to the non-existence of a complex structure on $L_\alpha$.
-In the opposite case $\Co\otimes L_\alpha\simeq L_\alpha\oplus\bar L_\alpha$.
+In the opposite case, $\Co\otimes L_\alpha\simeq L_\alpha\oplus\bar L_\alpha$.
 We obtain the third algebra.